-Sarah is from Westchester, New York and currently lives in Connecticut.
+Sarah Bonomo grew up and lives in Westchester, New York.
 She graduated Magna Cum Laude from the Honors Program at SUNY Oswego with a Bachelor of Science in Zoology.
 For her undergraduate thesis, she constructed a study to analyze the stress levels of rescue dogs housed in different settings: a shelter; daycare; and foster homes.

-Abby grew up and currently resides in Albany, New York.
+Abby McCormick-Foley grew up and currently resides in Albany, New York.
 She received her Bachelor of Arts in Psychology and Spanish at the Honors Program at SUNY Oswego, where she graduated Summa Cum Laude.
-Currently, Abby is finishing up her final year at Albany Law School.
-She plans on using her future law career to pursue her passion of helping both people and animals.
+Abby then graduated from Albany Law School and was admitted to practice in New York State and the Northern District of New York.

 Abby’s passion for animals began during childhood, when she loved and cared for her family’s cats and constantly begged her parents for a dog.
 In high school, Abby started an animal right’s club and began protesting with local groups against Ringling Bros.
 Circus.
 After becoming increasingly involved in the local animal activist community, Abby went vegetarian and later transitioned to veganism.
 Today, she is on a mission to improve animals’ quality of life by increasing awareness for animal welfare.
 She is always on the look-out for an animal in need or for an opportunity to enhance a pet-parent’s understanding of their animal!